 – Jamie Davis, DAOM, L.Ac.
 Class of 2008-10

 “The herbal study program through the Jade Institute is not to be missed.
 I gained so much.
 The teachers all have their specialty and the presentations were fascinating and engaging.
 The pacing was perfect- challenging but not overwhelming.
 The small class size made for in depth discussions and we formed life long friendships.”

 – Maria Cook, L.Ac., Class of 2008-10

 The first year of this course will be held on one weekend every 4 weeks, for a total of 12 weekends and 156 hours of instruction.
 Class size will be limited in order to facilitate engaged learning through class discussion and individualized instruction.

 The NCCAOM does not certify any herb program in the country that is not taught within a full accredited masters degree school.
 Therefore upon completing the Jade Institute herb program you will NOT qualify to sit for the NCCAOM herb exam.
 If you feel you need the NCCAOM herb certification, this is not the course for you.

-However please understand that there are very few states in the U.S., including Washington state, that require the NCCAOM herb exam in order to legally practice Chinese herbal medicine.
+Please note that there are very few states in the U.S., including Washington state, that require the NCCAOM herb exam in order to legally practice Chinese herbal medicine.
 It is well documented and agreed upon by the organizations and legal representatives for our profession, that if a state ever decides to change its regulation and require the national accreditation, every acupuncture practitioner that is licensed at the time of that change will be grandfathered in to be able to practice herbal medicine legally.

 At this time, the U.S. states that require the NCCAOM herb certification to practice Chinese herbs are: Nevada, New Mexico, Texas, Arkansas, Vermont, Massachusetts, Pennsylvania, Ohio and Florida.